crhall-writing/crhall-writing.github.io/_poems/with-my-lunch.md

 she’s going to suck it up, like a good girl does,
 and wonder not when it’ll stop,
-moving her strands out of the way to showcase a smile—
+moving her strands out the way to showcase a smile—
 but not too wide—
 don’t ever enjoy it too much.